 The boat’s load capacity isn’t very large.
 It can really only handle up to 300 pounds and remember that includes the paddler’s bodyweight too.
-This makes the Tribe good for day trips and not much else.
+This makes the Perception Tribe good for day trips and not much else.
 You won’t have the space to store camping gear even for quick overnight getaways.

 My favorite of these is the mounting plate that lets you customize your boat and gives it a little personality.
-You won’t find this on the majority of recreational kayaks and it’s a really nice touch that will make it appealing to beginner or casual paddlers.
+You won’t find this on the majority of recreational kayaks and it’s a really nice touch that will make it appealing to beginners or casual paddlers.

 If you’re looking for a boat that introduces you to kayak, or just want something for a sunny afternoon at the local park, the Tribe 9.5 is worth your consideration.